davidvonthenen/document-rag-guide/README.md

 * Make promotion from **HOT → LT** a **controlled event** that happens only when (1) there is **enough positive reinforcement** of the data **or** (2) a **trusted human-in-the-loop** has verified it.
 * Show upgrade paths-from a minimal Python demo to an enterprise pipeline with NetApp enterprise storage.

-### What's inside this repo today

-* A concrete example of **paragraph-level chunking** (`community_version/ingest.py`) that writes both full documents and deterministic paragraph slices (`bbc-chunks` by default) so retrieval can target semantically tight spans without guessing where a fact lives inside a file.
-* An **external BM25 document ranker** (`community_version/common.py`) that re-scores combined hits from LT and HOT after the initial OpenSearch search.
-The same lexical query hits both stores in parallel, then the local BM25 stage ranks the merged set before the LLM sees any context, keeping the governance story explainable end-to-end.

 ## Benefits Over Vector-Based RAG

 Adopting Document-based RAG addresses several key limitations of traditional RAG agents: